-Can Dogs Eat Beets Safely?
+Can Dogs Eat Beets and Beetroots Safely?

 Yes, it’s safe for dogs to eat beets.
 This root vegetable is packed with essential nutrients such as vitamin C, iron, and magnesium.
 Beets also have a good concentration of dietary fiber, which is quite important for dogs that suffer from chronic bowel problems.
 Don’t be afraid to supplement your dog’s regular food with beets or to give the beets separately as a treat.